skojaku/pandas-alluvial-diagram/README.md

 # Motivation

 Alluvial diagram is a powerful way to visualize different groupings of the same data.
-Although there are a plethona of visualization methods such as `plotly`, `d3.js` and `matplotlib`, they require a specially formatted data, resulting many lines of codes.
+Although there are a plethora of visualization methods such as `plotly`, `d3.js` and `matplotlib`, they require a specially formatted data, resulting many lines of codes.

-I am developping a tool that takes `pandas`, a widely-used data table, to visualize a beutiful alluvial diagram, without relaying on non-standard libraries.
+I am developing a tool that takes `pandas`, a widely-used data table, to visualize a beautiful alluvial diagram, without relaying on non-standard libraries.
 The tool is under development and any contribution is more than welcome:smirk_cat:.

 # Installation